Contact Us

 Top 10 Things to do in Cusco

 Cusco, the Imperial capital city of the massive Inca Empire of the Incas.
-This architectural treasure trove is home to the minority Aymara tribe (Qusqu) and the many Quechua speaking tribes (Qosqo) scattered throughout the region of Cuzco and beyond.
+This architectural treasure trove is home to the minority Aymara tribe (Qusqu) and the many Quechua speaking tribes (Qosqo) scattered throughout the region of Cuzco.
 Quechua was the main language of the Incas.
 Quechua is still prevalent in many indigenous communities in the Southwestern parts of the Andes.
-These communities have had very little influence from modern life, they keep to ancient forms of living like farming animals like llamas and alpacas, as well as weaving colorful traditional garments.
+These communities still exsist with their ancient traditions.

-The central Andes has a wealth of hidden gems waiting to be explored by a curious tourist.
-Its mostly known for its world-famous Inca Trail hike to the 7th world wonder, the majestic Machu Picchu Citadel.
+The central Andes has a wealth of hidden gems waiting to be explored by the curious tourist.
+Its mostly known for the majestic Machu Picchu Citadel.
 Also making its presence felt is the newly discovered (only in 2015) Rainbow Mountain.
-This freak of nature has astonishing striking and vibrant colors.
+This freak of nature has astonishing striking colors.

-Cuzco is also a breath away from the massive Amazonian Rainforest, which covers over 2 thirds of the entire country of Peru.
+Cusco is also a breath away from the massive Amazonian Rainforest, which covers over 2 thirds of the entire country of Peru.
 A great way to connect with nature and experience the most comprehensive bio-diversity in the world.
-It´s a gastronomy capital in its own right, with fusion and neo-Andean cooking, prepared using modern techniques.
-Even though, they are surrounded by mountains, they have a thriving agricultural sector located in the Sacred Valley.
+Cusco is a gastronomy capital in its own right, with fusion and neo-Andean cooking, prepared using modern techniques.
+The Sacred Valley surrounded by mountains, has one of the most thriving agricultural sectors.
 Food here is usually made from fresh organic local ingredients with a mix of international ingredients.

 The Plaza de Armas